-The dealer will require the ability to accept and recalculate to reflect material error corrections that IFMs may make to the data previously received from IFMs.
-Refer to section 8 of this document for information on material adjustments/corrections.
+The Dealers and PM firms will require the ability to accept and recalculate data to reflect error corrections that IFMs may make to the data previously received from IFMs.
+Refer to section 8 of this document for information on adjustments/corrections.